douglas-shanks/solvers/README.md

 # solvers
-Dev repository for linear solvers
+Repository for linear solvers and other numerical PDE software.